-As of March 31, 2020, the Company had an accumulated deficit of \$44.4 million.
-With the net proceeds raised upon the close of our initial public offering, or IPO, in September 2017, a private placement in August 2018, and two follow-on public offerings in October 2018 and June 2019, the Company believes that its cash, cash equivalents and short-term investments of approximately \$186.7 million as of March 31, 2020 will be sufficient to allow the Company to fund its planned operations for at least the next 12 months from the date of this Quarterly Report on Form 10-Q. As the Company continues to incur losses, a transition to profitability is dependent upon the successful development, approval and commercialization of its product candidates and the achievement of a level of revenues adequate to support the Company's cost structure.
+As of June 30, 2020, the Company had an accumulated deficit of \$51.2 million.
+With the net proceeds raised from its public and private securities offerings, including the public offering completed in May 2020, the Company believes that its cash, cash equivalents and short-term investments of approximately \$297.2 million as of June 30, 2020 will be sufficient to allow the Company to fund its planned operations for at least the next 12 months from the date of this Quarterly Report on Form 10-Q. As the Company continues to incur losses, a transition to profitability is dependent upon the successful development, approval and commercialization of its product candidates and the achievement of a level of revenues adequate to support the Company's cost structure.
 The Company may never achieve profitability and unless and until it does, the Company will continue to need to raise additional capital or obtain financing from other sources.
 Management intends to fund future operations through the sale of equity and debt financings and may also seek additional capital through arrangements with strategic partners or other sources.
 There can be no assurance that additional funding will be available on terms acceptable to the Company, if at all.

-The Company is subject to risks common to companies in the biotechnology industry, including but not limited to the failure of product candidates in clinical and pre-clinical studies, the development of competing product candidates or other technological innovations by competitors, dependence on key personnel, protection of proprietary technology, compliance with government regulations and the ability to commercialize product candidates.
+The Company is subject to risks common to companies in the biotechnology industry, including but not limited to the failure of product candidates in clinical and preclinical studies, the development of competing product candidates or other technological innovations by competitors, dependence on key personnel, protection of proprietary technology, compliance with government regulations and the ability to commercialize product candidates.